 I am always amazed by nature!

-Looking forward to winter, more quiet days ahead, filled with snowboarding, sitting in front of the fire place and hopefully updating my website soon ;)
+Looking forward to winter, more quiet days ahead, filled with snowboarding and sitting in front of the fire place.

 Anne & I just spent a 10 days assignment road tripping from Los Angeles to Las Vegas, down to Palm Springs and back to LA, as well as everything in between.